Zeno of Citium: Life

-Zeno was born c.
-334 BC, in the Phoenician colony Citium in Cyprus.
 His ancestry is disputed between Phoenician and Greek, because Citium contained both Phoenician and Greek inhabitants.
+This interpretation reflects early post-Victorian scholarship, which often equated culture with ancestry and failed to recognise the distinct, syncretic identity of ancient Cyprus - a society that integrated Greek and Near Eastern influences within its own local traditions.

-While most contemporary and modern historians regard Zeno as a Phoenician, some modern scholars have contested this arguing for a Greek or Greco-Phoenician background.
-The only things that historians know with certainty, are that Zeno had a Greek name, a Greek higher education and that there is no evidence he knew a language other than Greek.
-His father, Mnaseas, had a name ambiguously meaningful both in Phoenician ("one causing to forget") and in Greek ("mindful").
+Ancient biographical sources describe him as a Greek philosopher, reflecting the Hellenic linguistic and intellectual traditions of his time.
+While a number of contemporary and modern historians regard Zeno as a Phoenician, other modern scholars have contested this arguing for a Greek or Greco-Phoenician background.
+He had a Greek name, a Greek higher education and that there is no evidence he knew a language other than Greek, but in a carbonised papyrus from Herculaneum he is "mocked for his poor command of the Greek language".
+His father, Mnaseas, had a name ambiguously meaningful both in Phoenician ("one causing to forget") and in Greek ("mindful")..
 His mother and her name are not recorded.

+Zeno received a Greek education and spent most of his life in Athens, where he founded the Stoic school of philosophy.
+He became a respected figure in Athenian society and was honoured with a public funeral after his death.

-Most of the details known about his life come from the biography and anecdotes preserved by Diogenes Laërtius in his Lives and Opinions of Eminent Philosophers, a few of which are confirmed by the Suda (a 10th-century Byzantine encyclopedia).
-Diogenes reports that Zeno's interest in philosophy began when "he consulted the oracle to know what he should do to attain the best life, and that the god's response was that he should take on the complexion of the dead.
+Most of the details known about his life come from the biography and anecdotes preserved by Diogenes Laërtius in his Lives and Opinions of Eminent Philosophers written in the 3rd century AD, a few of which are confirmed by the Suda (a 10th-century Byzantine encyclopedia).
+Diogenes reports that Zeno's interest in philosophy began when "he consulted the oracle to know what he should do to attain the best life, and that the gods' response was that he should take on the complexion of the dead.
 Whereupon, perceiving what this meant, he studied ancient authors."
 Zeno became a wealthy merchant.

 On a voyage from Phoenicia to Peiraeus he survived a shipwreck, after which he went to Athens and visited a bookseller.
 There he encountered Xenophon's Memorabilia.
 He was so pleased with the book's portrayal of Socrates that he asked the bookseller where men like Socrates were to be found.
 Just then, Crates of Thebes – the most famous Cynic living at that time in Greece – happened to be walking by, and the bookseller pointed to him.